 Statutes of limitations set time limits for the government to bring criminal charges in a case.
 If the prosecution charges someone after the applicable time period has passed, the person charged can have the case dismissed.

-In Arizona and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like murder or terrorism) have no statute of limitations—meaning a criminal case can be filed at any time.
+In Arizona and most other states, the time limits depend on the offense level or the specific crime.
+For instance, a prosecutor might have 10 years to file most felony charges but only one year to file misdemeanor charges.
+Violent crimes generally have longer statutes of limitations, and some crimes (like murder or terrorism) have no statute of limitations—meaning a criminal case can be filed at any time.
 In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
+(More on "tolling" below.)

 In most states, the statute of limitations starts when the crime occurs.
 But Arizona's law starts the clock running when the crime is or should have been discovered.
 This rule is particularly helpful to prosecutors in cases where circumstances make it difficult to discover the crime (such as fraud or abuse cases).